ronitsingh1234/SmartFaceAttendance/README.md

-Description:
-This is the "Attendance" window, which displays the attendance log in tabular form.
-It shows records such as:
-Student ID
-Name
-Time
-Date
-Attendance status
-It fetches data from a CSV file where attendance is automatically marked when a known face is detected.

 ![image alt](https://github.com/ronitsingh1234/SmartFaceAttendance/blob/main/Screenshot%202025-07-24%20131123.png?raw=true)
 Description:
 This screenshot shows the "Photos" button functionality, which opens the file explorer to the folder where all captured images (data/ or dataset/) are stored.
 This directory contains the training images for each student.
-Description:
-This shows the real-time face recognition process.
-When the face recognition module is run, it detects and identifies registered faces using the trained model.
-If a match is found, it displays the student’s name and ID on the screen and logs attendance.

 ![image alt](https://github.com/ronitsingh1234/SmartFaceAttendance/blob/main/Screenshot%202025-07-24%20131143.png?raw=true)